 In 1973, LBU was founded on the Word of God.
 Today, LBU continues to stand on the inspired, inerrant Word of God, in its entirety, as our authority in an age of ideological and theological compromise.

 Louisiana Baptist University and Seminary is founded on the following doctrines.

 - In the verbal, plenary inspiration, inerrancy, and authority of the Scriptures; that the Bible reveals God, the fall of man, the way to receive salvation, and God’s plan and purpose in the past, present, and in eternity.

 - In the Holy Trinity—God the Father, God the Son, and God the Holy Spirit.

 - In the deity, virgin birth, and bodily resurrection of Jesus Christ.

 - That the conditions of salvation are repentance and faith.
 That people are justified by faith alone and are accounted righteous before God only through the merit of the Lord and Savior, Jesus Christ.

-- That salvation is by Grace through faith and all believers are eternally secure in Christ.
+- That all may receive salvation and that all believers are eternally secure.

 - In the everlasting, conscious reward for the saved and the everlasting, conscious punishment of the lost.